jplwood/jplwood.github.io/_posts/2016-12-22-I-built-a-tower.md

 So listening to this podcast, I realized that one major feature I contributed to the PRT is a tower.
 It's a huge, beautiful, powerful, non-integrated tower.
 I love it, but now I'm realizing this to be quite a weakness.
 I suppose this is a good thing though.
 Getting better.
 Onward and upward.

 Okay.
 Let's see if we can move this massive tower into the city, the big, messy city that is a huge web app.

+*The podcast I was talking about was Episode 124 from Adventures in Angular, ["From Junior to Senior Developer"(https://devchat.tv/adv-in-angular/124-aia-from-junior-to-senior-developer)]*